 Picture this: You’re just about to close a sale with a potential new client.

-You’ve got the go-ahead to pull up the agreement for them to sign and seal the deal, but you can’t find the document in your sea of agreement templates on your computer.
+You’ve got the go-ahead to pull up the agreement for them to sign and seal the deal, but you can’t find the document in the sea of agreement templates on your computer.

 You’re going on two minutes of searching now, fumbling through dozens of documents — and the potential buyer is getting impatient.
 You are afraid they may have started to second guess their choice to work with your business.

 Now, picture this: You’re just about to close a sale with that same client.
 Because you decided to use OSlash, when you get the go-ahead to pull up the agreement — you simply type in o/sales-agreement and the document is ready to go.
 The deal is closed and your new client is very happy with their choice to work with your business.